 What are Oklahoma Jail Records?

-Oklahoma jail records are the forms and documents that jail and prison employees file every time something changes in the life of an inmate.
+Oklahoma jail inmate search records are the forms and documents that jail and prison employees file every time something changes in the life of an inmate.
 It starts when someone is arrested, and intake paperwork opens a jail record for the offender.
 That file follows them throughout their entire prison stay.
 Every time they visit the court, participate in prison programs, encounter new charges or sentencing or even move to a new facility, more paperwork is generated.
-These jail records are stored online and shared with other law enforcement agencies to keep everyone up to date.
+Oklahoma inmate search records are stored online and shared with other law enforcement agencies to keep everyone up to date.

-Oklahoma has an offender lookup tool that you can use to find someone incarcerated in the state prison or jail.
+The state has an Oklahoma prison inmate search tool that you can use to find someone incarcerated in the state prison or jail.
 You can search using a name, birth date or prison ID.
 You will see a list of search results with thumbnail images, ID, name, gender, race, date of birth and the facility where they are held.
 You can click on each one to see more details such as physical description, aliases, facility information and a list of their offenses and sentencing.
-You can also use an online search portal to find someone and learn even more about them.
+You can also use an Oklahoma inmate search online to find someone and learn even more about them.

 Creating Public Jail Records

 Creating OK jail records is part of the process for administrators for the Department of Corrections agency.
 Every time something happens to a prisoner incarcerated in the state, more forms and paperwork must be filled out and added to the file.
 Even though the state creates paper files, they also keep everything online in a massive database to keep all inmates and those on parole safe and secure.
 These jail records are shared with all other law enforcement agencies to keep everyone informed and on the same page.

 Criminal Justice Quick Facts

 Oklahoma Prisoner Statistics by Gender